Zyclotrop-j/PixelArtMaker/README.md

 ## Instructions

-To get started, open `designs.js` and start building out the app's functionality.
+To get started, open the index.html in your browser.
+Then choose the grid height and grid width for your canvas.
+Finally pick a color and let your creativity flow.

+Looking forward to improvement ideas or any comments.

+Happy coding and learning